top of page

 Growth happens slowly — through small moments of noticing, naming, pausing, and trying again.

-The Steady Steps approach is simply a way of remembering that meaningful change often begins with one small step.
+The Steady Steps approach is simply a way of remembering that meaningful change begins with one small step.

 Every steady step helps children learn that they can face challenges, understand their feelings, and move forward with courage.